dharmadheeraj/cmpe202/Lab4/README.md

 2) I've used state pattern to set the state of Table class.
 As the tables in the restaurant can have only two defined states, i felt that tis could be the right fit here.

+Have attached the CRC diagram as a png.